netwerk-digitaal-erfgoed/lod-aggregator/test/Test run Greek ecc-books.md

 ## Mapping the schema.org data to EDM data

-Next step is doing the actual conversion of the resources, the source has several schema classes that need to be processed seperately.
+Next step was doing the actual conversion of the resources, the source had several Schema classes that needed to be processed seperately.

 ### Start with the object descriptions